palf/tic-tac-tournament/README.md

 $ stack exec versus -- --help
 ```

-We're using `optparse-applicative` to handle command-line arguments
+We're using `optparse-applicative` to handle command-line arguments.

-For a more complete xample, try:
+For a more complete example, try:

 ```sh
 $ stack exec versus -- -X perfect -O learner02 -t 10000
 ```

-This should take less than one minute
+This should take less than one minute.

 ### Train

-This command will train the learner model and create a `weights.json` file
+This command will train the learner model and create a `weights.json` file.

-This file is not used by the `versus` executable; it's for debugging
+This file is not used by the `versus` executable; it's for debugging.

 ```sh
 $ stack exec train -- --help